-In Argentina attention needs to be focused on the most vulnerable groups in the country.
-Those disadvantaged or in a situation of social, economic or cultural disadvantage.
-Among those groups are distinguished: Poor women heads of households.
-They are women with dependent children with very low incomes, working in marginal occupations in the informal sector or the informal sector.
+- Poor women who lead households (Cabeza de Familia).
+They are women with dependent children with very low incomes, working in marginal occupations in the formal sector or the informal sector.

-Another group is migrants from neighbouring countries, especially from women who, in addition to their vulnerable migrant status, have been added to the poverty, which makes them three times as vulnerable by women, migrants and other vulnerable groups.
+- Migrants from neighboring countries, especially from women who, in addition to their vulnerable migrant status, have been added to poverty, which makes them three times as vulnerable by women, migrants, and other vulnerable groups.

-Another group in disadvantage is the population of native (indigenous) peoples who make up the most unprotected sector, victims of abuse and helplessness.
-Another group especially children and young people from poor households are important, often victims of drug traffickers who use them for retail sales and other marginal practices of the law.
+- Children and young people from poor households are also especially important, as they are often victims of drug traffickers who use them for retail sales and other marginal practices of the law.

-Tax justice: We have an unfair and regressive tax system that falls on the classes. and the poor population and favors the richest; and that it does not condemn the great evaders and money launderers.
+Tax justice: We have an unfair and regressive tax system that falls on the lowest classes and the poor population and favors the richest; it does not condemn the great tax evaders and money launderers.